 The first thing to do when coming across a CD with a read error is to clean it, to check whether it the error is not being caused by a dirty surface.
 You can even wash the CD gently with a little detergent, using your fingers to clean it (avoid sponges, since they can scratch the CD).
 If the error persists, try reading or playing the CD on another drive.
 If another drive (or CD player, in the case of audio CDs) gives the same result (read error or skipping, in the case of audio CDs), it will mean that the CD is scratched.

 Looking against the light, the recording surface (the flip side of the label) of a CD with this kind of trouble will allow you to easily see one or more existing scratches.
 A CD's data is recorded on a metal layer inside it, a silvered layer on commercial CDs, which is usually golden on CD-Rs.
-This metal layer is inset in a transparent plastic covering (polycarbonate), used to protect the CD's metal layer and allow
+This metal layer is inset in a transparent plastic covering (polycarbonate), used to protect the CD's metal layer and allow printing a label on the side not used for reading.

 A CD-ROM drive or CD player utilizes a laser beam to read the metal layer.
 This laser beam crosses the plastic layer and reads the metal layer.
 If the plastic layer is scratched, the beam will be unable to pass through it, resulting in a read error or skipping the music.
 In other words, the data to be read are still in the CD, the trouble lies in the layer of plastic.